Step 1: Create a New Application and Projects

 A

-attribute that must reference the id of a child itemNode
+groupNode has a mandatory idref attribute that must reference the id of a child itemNode or

-another groupNode
+another groupNode.

 Unlike the

-element does not have the action
+itemNode element, a groupNode element does not have the action

-and focusViewId
+and focusViewId attributes.

 You can enter an EL expression directly into the ref field or use the Expression Builder to create one.
 The EL expression must